ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-consequently more understanding^, better
-spellers, and define words with ease and
-accuracy.
-They obtain a practical
-knowledge of geography in almost half
-the time it requires others; as. the
-newspaper has made them acquainted with
 the location of the important places,
 nations, their government and domgs on
 the globe.
 They are better grammarian-,